dotnet/runtime/src/tools/illink/docs/error-codes.md

 - Element in 'XML document location' contains a 'featuredefault' attribute with an invalid value.
 This attribute only supports the true value, to indicate that this is the default behavior for a feature when a value is not given.

+#### `IL1015`: Unrecognized command-line option: 'option'

+- The linker was passed a string that was not a linker option.

 ----
 ## Warning Codes